NicolasHug/Surprise/doc/source/index.rst

 {\sum\limits_{j \in N^k_u(i)} \text{sim}(i, j)}`
 , depending on wether the similarities are computed between users or between items.
-To unify both notations and avoid writing the same code multiple times, we factorized this into a single notation:
+To unify both notations and avoid writing the same code multiple times, we factorized this into a single notation that is context dependent:

 * :math:`x` denotes the entity on which similarities are computed, be it users or items ;